translate/pootle/docs/developers/customization.rst

 ---------------------

-In case you need to change a template, copy it into your custom :setting:`TEMPLATE_DIRS` with the same path name as it had before.
+In case you need to change a template, copy it into your custom :setting:`TEMPLATE:DIRS <TEMPLATES-DIRS>` directory with the same path name as it had before.

 .. warning::